FredericGariepy/LighthouseLabs/PKM/W2/D5/Case Study: Identify the Attacks.md

 - Starting at display filter: `tcp.stream eq 2019`
 We can see that attacker IP is using Nmap
 ```
+Port 3389 is dedicated to Remote Desktop Protocol (RDP

 POST /sdk HTTP/1.1
 Host: 172.16.14.52
 Connection: close